A logo is the visual centerpiece of a company’s brand identity.

 Logos must be distinct.

-Zendesk uses geometry in very unique ways, branding its various products with complementary geometric branded symbols.
+Zendesk uses geometry in unique ways, branding its various products with complementary geometric branded symbols.

 The balance of the engaging color palettes with strong geometric shapes creates a pleasing mix of trendy and timeless logo designs.